UCSF-CBI/rstudio-server-controller/README.md

 # rstudio-server-launcher

-Scripts for launching the RStudio Server on compute nodes via the Slurm scheduler.
+Script for launching the RStudio Server on a development nodes or on a compute node via a job scheduler.